USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 Business trips

-Disciplinary liability of academic staff
+Disciplinary liability of academic teachers

 Regulations:

-- Act of 20 July 2018.
-Law on higher education and science;
+- Act of 20 July 2018 – Law on Higher Education and Science;

-The disciplinary spokesperson appointed by the Minister are competent in cases concerning acts of academic staff performing the functions of the Rector, the chairman of the institutional disciplinary committee, the chairman and member of the disciplinary committee at the State Higher Education Council and the chairman and member of the disciplinary committee at the Minister (Article 277, section 3 of the Act – PSWiN).
+The disciplinary commissioner appointed by the Minister is competent in cases concerning the conduct of academic teachers performing the functions of a rector, a chairperson of the university disciplinary committee, a chairperson and a member of the disciplinary committee at the General Council for Science and Higher Education and a chairperson and a member of the disciplinary committee of the Minister (Article 277, section 3 of the Act – the Law on Higher Education and Science).

-TYPES OF PENALTIES |
+TYPES OF DISCIPLINARY PENALTIES |

 |